-Use of mobile phones and cameras
+Use of mobile phones and cameras (and other relevant devices)

-The school's policy on the use of mobile phones and cameras in the setting can be found in the School's Acceptable Use Policy.

-Staff are not permitted to use their personal mobile devices or cameras in school.
-Staff who wish to use or take photographs or video of students (whether on a personal or school device) must first speak with Amanda Eldridge to obtain their approval before using or taking any image of a student.
-Staff who wish to use their personal mobile devices or cameras in school for any other reason must first speak with Amanda Eldridge.
+The school's policy on the use of mobile phones and cameras (and other relevant devices) in the setting can be found in the School's Acceptable Use Policy.
+Mobile Phone Acceptable Use Policy 2021-22.pdf (dukesgateacademy.co.uk) here the school's policy on the use of mobile phones and cameras in school.
+For example, 'Staff are not permitted to use their personal mobile devices or cameras in school.
+Staff who wish to use or take photographs or video of students (whether on a personal or school device) must first speak with the principal to obtain their approval before using or taking any image of a student.
+Staff who wish to use their personal mobile devices or cameras in school for any other reason must first speak with the principal.
 Staff who act in breach of this may be subject to disciplinary action.
-Parents are not permitted to use their mobile phones or camera in or around the EYFS setting without prior approval from Mrs Eldridge.
+Parents are not permitted to use their mobile phones or camera in or around the EYFS setting without prior approval from the Principal.